saturnflyer/surrounded/README.md

     # pass an array of arrays with role name symbol and the object for that role
     map_roles([[:activator, activator],[:account, account]])
   end

+  # if you want to stick with the `initialize` shortcut you can define these methods
+  # for special initialization behavior.
+  def preinitialize
+    # to happen before any role mapping
+  end
+  def postinitialize
+    # to happen after any role mapping
+  end

   role :activator do # module by default
     def some_behavior; end